Banks

 Manage Automatic Payments and Deposits

-When you consider how to delete a Chase account, don’t forget to cancel or transfer your existing automatic payments and deposits, such as:
+When you consider how to close a Chase account, don’t forget to cancel or transfer your existing automatic payments and deposit amounts, such as:

 • Bills and utilities;